success-0627/flutter_app_id/README.md

 Shown below is the full list of attributes which you can specify within your Flutter Launcher Icons configuration.

 - `android`/`ios`
-  - `false`: Ignore updateing application id for this platform
+  - absent: Ignore updateing application id for this platform
   - `com.example.applicationId`: This will update the application id for the platform with the name you specify.

 ### Special thanks